Sara Haines: Recognition

 On her birthday in 2022, in appreciation of her accomplishments as a journalist and TV host, Newton's mayor Mike Hanson proclaimed September 18 as "Sara Haines Day" in Newton, Iowa.

 Personal life

 Haines married attorney Max Shifrin in November 2014 after initially meeting online.
 The couple resides in New Jersey.
-Their first child, Alec Richard, was born in March 2016, followed by their second, Sandra Grace, in December 2017, and their third, Caleb Joseph, in June 2019.
+Their first child was born in March 2016, followed by their second in December 2017, and their third in June 2019.
+Haines had postpartum depression following the birth of her first child, which lasted approximately a year.

-Haines grew up in what she describes as a “conservative household" and identifies as a "left-leaning moderate".
+Haines grew up in what she describes as a "conservative household" and identifies as a "left-leaning moderate".